Results & Consultation Tips

 • Ellipse: Visualizes the movement path as a statistical ellipse (95% confidence interval).

-• Center Line: The major axis of the ellipse.
+• Ellipse Center Line: The major axis of the ellipse.

 • Angle: The angle between the major axis of the ellipse and the horizontal line.